deciduously/music/post.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

 Finally, create a directory called `src/bin`.
 This optional module is where Cargo will by default expect an executable, if present.
+Our program will include a command-line interface to interact with the types we define.
+Logic concerned with tht interface will live here.
 Place a file at `src/bin/mod.rs`:

 ```rust
 use music::*;